-Another important concept in communications is the Two-Level Theory which states that in any communications process messages are sent and received on two levels: the Content Level and the Relationship Level.
+Another important concept in communications is the Two-Level Model which states that in any communications process messages are sent and received on two levels: the Content Level and the Relationship Level.

 The first level is called the content level and describes what is sent.
 The only information transferred at this level is data, usually in the form of informal spoken words or formal written material.